USS Yorktown (CV-10): 1955–1960

-1957–1960

-On 1 September 1957, her home port was changed from Alameda to Long Beach, California, and she was reclassified an antisubmarine warfare (ASW) aircraft carrier with the new designation CVS-10.
-On 23 September, she departed Alameda and, four days later, entered the Puget Sound Naval Shipyard for overhaul and for modification to an ASW carrier.
-That yard period lasted until the beginning of February 1958.
 She departed the naval ammunition depot at Bangor, Washington, on 7 February and entered Long Beach five days later.
 For the next eight months, Yorktown conducted normal operations along the west coast.
 On 1 November, she departed San Diego to return to the western Pacific.
 After a stop at Pearl Harbor from 8–17 November, Yorktown continued her voyage west and arrived in Yokosuka on 25 November.
 During that deployment, the aircraft carrier qualified for the Armed Forces Expeditionary Medal on three occasions.
 The first time came on 31 December and 1 January 1959, when she participated in an American show of strength in response to the communist Chinese shelling of the offshore islands, Quemoy and Matsu, held by Nationalist Chinese forces.

 During January, she also joined contingency forces off Vietnam during internal disorders caused by communist guerrillas in the southern portion of that country.
 That month she earned the expeditionary medal for service in the Taiwan Strait.
 The remainder of the deployment—save for another visit to Vietnamese waters late in March—consisted of a normal round of training evolutions and port visits.
 She concluded that tour of duty at San Diego on 21 May.
 The warship resumed normal operations along the west coast, and that duty consumed the remainder of 1959.
 In January 1960, Yorktown headed back to the Far East via Pearl Harbor.
 During that deployment, she earned additional stars for her Armed Forces Expeditionary Medal for duty in Vietnamese waters at various times in March, April, May, and June.
 She returned to the west coast late in the summer and, late in September, began a four-month overhaul at the Puget Sound Naval Shipyard.